-We would prefer that you use the Caltech logo in place of the seal in informal materials such as brochures, newsletters, research posters, stationery, PowerPoint presentations, event flyers, and invitations.
+Wherever possible, we would prefer that you use the Caltech logo in place of the seal.
+This includes in such materials as brochures, newsletters, research posters, letterhead and other stationery, business cards, PowerPoint presentations, event flyers, and invitations.
 We encourage you to phase the logo into your materials in a way that makes sense for the budget, schedule, and communications needs of your department/division.

-No. The Caltech logo should never be paired with the seal, icon, or any other logos or symbols.
+No. The Caltech logo should never be paired with the seal or any other logos or symbols.
 Each of these elements are designed to be used on their own.

 COLOR AND TYPOGRAPHY

 We have provided color values for a variety of contexts to ensure you always get the right orange.
-If you are printing, use Pantone 165.
-For digital printing, use the corresponding CMYK or RGB "process color" formulations (255,110,30), and for website design, use HEX FF6E1E.
+If you are printing on coated paper, use Pantone 1585, and on uncoated paper, use Pantone 151.
+For digital printing, use the corresponding CMYK (c:0 m:68; y:98; k:0) or RGB "process color" formulations (255,108,12), and for website design, use HEX FF6C0C.
 Consult with your printer for the best solution and the best way to prepare your files for print.
 For more information about color values, please visit the Color section.

-We have suggested a primary color palette as well as a set of impact colors to complement the orange.
+We have suggested a primary, tonal, dark, and impactful color palette to complement the orange.
 Please visit the Color section for color palettes and usage guidelines.

-For standard alternatives, use the Arial family in place of Berthold Akzidenz Grotesk and Georgia in place of Adobe Caslon Pro.
+For standard alternatives, use the Arial family in place of Helvetica Neue and Georgia in place of Adobe Caslon Pro.

-Vaud, a sans serif web font, is the primary typeface for the web and is recommended for navigation, page titles, and body text; LTC Caslon Long Web, a serif web font, is suited for body text; and Kieveit Slab Serif is a contemporary serif web font that is suited for navigation and page titles (not body text).
+There are three recommended web fonts.
+Vaud, a sans serif web font, is the primary typeface for the web and is recommended for navigation, page titles, and body text; LTC Caslon Long Web, a serif web font, is suited for body text; and Kievit Slab Serif is a contemporary serif web font that is suited for navigation and page titles (not body text).

 To request access to the above fonts for use on websites within the caltech.edu domain, contact us.

-For standard alternatives, use the Arial family in place of Vaud and Georgia in place of LTC Caslon or Kieveit.
+For standard alternatives, use the Arial family in place of Vaud and Georgia in place of LTC Caslon Long Web or Kievit Slab Serif.